gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 ```

 [Answer]
 `int` type variables cannot hold strings like "3".
 [/Answer]

-QTitle:: Fill the blank.
+QTitle>> Fill the blank.
 We want to show only the first 30 characters of this quest message.

 ```
 string questMessage =